Rainymood/rainymood.github.io/_posts/2022-03-17-how-to-fix-sqlfluff.md

 Successfully installed sqlfluff-0.11.1
 ```

-And tried to [run the instructions](https://docs.sqlfluff.com/en/stable/gettingstarted.html), but this happened
+And then I tried to [follow the instructions](https://docs.sqlfluff.com/en/stable/gettingstarted.html) but this happened

 ```bash
 $ echo "  SELECT a  +  b FROM tbl;  " > test.sql